8 Race Day Running Tips

 4. Lay everything out the night before

 Similar to every night at home, I always try to get things ready the night before so that the start of my day is relaxing and stress-free.
-Prior to any morning race, I suggest putting your bib on your shirt (I use BibBoards) and layout your shorts, socks and make sure your shoes are ready to go.
+Prior to any morning race, I suggest putting your bib on your shirt (I use BibBoards, the best option in my opinion) and layout your shorts, socks and make sure your shoes are ready to go.
 If you are unsure about what to wear, plan on dressing for 15-20 degrees warmer than the feel like temperature.
 I actually created a list that I use before every race to make sure that I have everything I need on race day.
 It’s easy to forget things when you are traveling or have other things going on.

 5. Hydrate properly and carb load